 Although the image shows several bottles, the product is one bottle containing 12 capsules.
 This is in capsule form so it can’t rub off, come off and doesn’t need to be applied.
 For cats the easiest way to use is to open the capsule and add the powder to the cat's food.

 It contains Nitenpyram which is often recommended by veterinarians.

 Cat Flea Tablets - Capstar as used in animal shelters.
 A product that has a proven track record to control flea infestations.
-It is fast acting, begins working withing 30 minutes and kills fleas within 6 hours.
-They are a quick solution that offers 24 hour protection.
+It is fast acting, begins working within 30 minutes and kills fleas within 6 hours.
+It is a quick solution that offers 24 hour protection.
 Dosage can safely be given daily if or when required to control fleas.